google/gvisor/content/docs/user_guide/compatibility/_index.md

 ## Debugging tools

 Most common debugging utilities work.
+Note that some tools, such as tcpdump and old versions of ping, require excplicitly enabling raw sockets via the unsafe `--net-raw` runsc flag.
 Specific tools include:

 | Tool     | Status                                                     |
 | ---      | ---                                                        |